TakajiMesser/Graphics/README.md

 *SampleGameProject* is a simple sample project for launching a window and loading a test map in the *SpiceEngine*.
 All test resources are also stored here, such as textures, meshes, behaviors, etc.
-Due to the volatile state of the *Map* file format for the (hopefully) near future, upon launching this sample project, the *Map* file is programatically created, written to disk, then loaded up in the engine.
+Due to the volatile state of the *Map* file format for the (hopefully) near future, upon launching this sample project, the *Map* file is programmatically created, written to disk, then loaded up in the engine.